tarinit2000/tt25926_coe332/homework06/README.md

 ### Step 4: Create a deployment for the flask API!

 I used the file ```tarinit-test-flask-deployment.yml``` for Step 4.
-You can use this command to create the pod:
+You can use this command to create the deployment:
 ```bash
 kubectl  apply -f tarinit-test-flask-deployment.yml
 ```